 If, eventually, you would like your kitten to use the outside as their toilet, you can follow these steps:

 - Slowly move their litter tray closer to the door

 - Add some litter to the garden to show them where they can go to the toilet

-- Always keep a litter tray inside until they are using the outside consistently
+- Keep a litter tray inside until they are using the outside consistently.

 Older cats are usually toilet and litter trained by the time they come to your home.
-If they were an outdoor cat and you’d like them to use a litter tray, you may need to go back to basics with them to teach them where they can go to the toilet inside.
+If they were an outdoor cat and you’d like them to use a litter tray, you may need to go back to basics.

 Covering your kitten

 Kittens can get into all kinds of mischief and fall unwell from time to time.
 Make sure you’re covered with MORE THAN cat and kitten insurance.
 We could provide you with financial support with those unexpected vet bills, giving you peace of mind.